By Tim Lambert

 Mary lived in a single room in a building in Millers Court.
 This was a group of buildings arranged around a small courtyard.
 The court was off Dorset Street and it was reached through an alley about 3 feet wide and 20 feet long.
 Her only furniture was a bed, a washstand, and 2 small tables.
 Her body was found in this hovel.

 At about 3.45 am 3 people in Millers Court heard a cry of ‘Oh murder!’.
-None took any notice as such cries were common.
+None of them took any notice as such cries were common in the area.
 Then at 10.45, the landlord sent a man to collect the rent Mary owed.
 He reached through a broken windowpane and moved a coat hung as a curtain.
 He saw the mutilated body of Mary Jane Kelly.

 Mary Jane Kelly was buried in St Patrick’s RC Cemetery in Leytonstone on 19 November.